cifren/docker_proxy_example/README.md

 ### Start your proxy

-You need this proxy to redirect :80 port to each application, this docker will do it for you.
+You need this proxy to redirect port :80 to each application, this docker will do it for you.

-Go to the folder `proxy` and do a simple `make start`, and you are done
+Go to the folder `proxy` and do a simple `make start`, and you are done !

 ### Start app1